onap/integration/docs/docs_vfwHPA.rst

    ``oom-rancher# ./ete-k8s.sh onap health``

    Ensure all the required components pass the health tests
-4. Modify so bpmn configmap to change the so vnf adapter endpoint to v2
+4. Modify the SO bpmn configmap to change the SO vnf adapter endpoint to v2

    ``oom-rancher#    kubectl -n onap edit configmap dev-so-so-bpmn-infra-app-configmap``